NuPlay/RichText/docs/API.md

         // The web view could not be configured as requested (macOS transparency) print("WebView configuration failed")
     case .cssGenerationFailed:
-        // A colour was given as an invalid hex value, so the browser drops the declaration print("CSS generation failed")
+        // A color was given as an invalid hex value, so the browser drops the declaration print("CSS generation failed")
     case .mediaHandlingFailed(let media):
         print("Media handling failed: \(media)")